 -Joel Morrill (1815-1867) was clearly named after Samuel's father.
 He married Almira Piper and ran a large farm in Newport, Maine with their three children.
 None of this family is buried here.

--Hannah and Almira Morrill appear in no records after their births, so it's possible they were stillborn or might be buried in unmarked graves here in the backyard.
+-Almira Morrill appears in no records after her birth, so it's possible she may have been stillborn or might be buried in an unmarked grave here in the backyard.